eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/adoption-view/architecture.md

 ### OVERVIEW

-A use case consists of data and calculation services.
+A Behaviour Twin use case consists of data and calculation services.
 In addition, a logic is required, that defines how data and services must interact to produce the desired result.
-This logic is called "skill".
+This logic is called *skill*.
 It must be invoked directly or indirectly by the consumer.

 ![logic](assets/logic.drawio.svg)